cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 ### Requirements

 + Support currently used tools - we don't want to break an ecosystem, or add a long adaptation period.
+Ref: https://github.com/cosmos/cosmos-sdk/issues/8041
 + Try to keep the address length small - addresses are widely used in state, both as part of a key and object value.